eyolas/kong-plugin-middleman-advanced/README.md

     - rename uri_args to params
     - rename body data to body
     - no json.encode if headers["content-type"] == 'application/json'
+    - move body, headers and params in request field

 payload :
 ```lua